apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

 # Key Concepts

-- **Engine = CollapsingMergeTree()** - Best for mutable data
+- **Engine = CollapsingMergeTree()** - Best for mutable policy data

 - **PARTITION BY** - How data is split into files
-  - Monthly partitioning works well for chat data
+  - Monthly partitioning works well for policy data
   - Enables efficient data lifecycle management

 - **ORDER BY** - Critical for query performance
   - Defines primary key (if not specified separately)
   - Orders data physically on disk
-  - Here: Group all messages by chat, then by time
+  - Here: Group policies by ID, then customer, then date

 - **Sparse Indexes** - ClickHouse creates automatic sparse indexes on ORDER BY columns